JairMathAI/Understanding_Persistence_Homology/README.md

 pip install -r requirements.txt
 ```

-Run Jupyter Lab and now you can use the  Persisten_Homology.ipynb
+Run Jupyter Lab and now you can use the  Persistent_Homology.ipynb